nipegun/nft-net-blocking-tools/README.md

 # net-blocking-tools

-Tools to block some internet traffic
+NFTables tools to block some internet traffic

 ## Installation